reitermarkus/parallel-systems/a02/ReadMe.md

 | 16    | 1.000.000.000 | 3.14160268 | 5295 |
 | 16    | 2.000.000.000 | 3.14159683 | 8919 |

+Our parallelization strategy implies that the total number of samples can fit in an unsigned 64-bit integer, anything larger is not supported.

 ## Exercise 2

 To run this exercise, execute `rake a02:e02`.